JamesKindon/jkindon.github.io/_posts/2021-08-24-enhancing-citrix-mcs-and-microsoft-azure-part-3-managed-identities.md

 *  Looks for all machines in a specified list of subscriptions and resource groups.
 Checks to see if the machine has a managed identity that matches the required one, and assigns it if not
 *  Ignores any machines specified in the ExcludedVMList array

+{: .box-warning}

+Please note that this post contains configuration associated with an Azure Automation Run As Account.
+This has been replaced with modern methods such as a System Assigned Managed Identity.
+Please visit [this post entitled: Migrate Azure Runbook RunAs Accounts to a System Assigned Managed Identity ](https://jkindon.com/migrate-azure-runbook-runas-to-system-assigned-managed-identity) for updated deployment guidance when it comes to configuring the credential

 ## Executing The Script

 You will need, as per the last two articles: